luyadev/luya/docs/guide/luya-package-dev.md

 |----|----------
 |extension|Is used when you have blocks, helpers, assets, widgets, components and other files but no module or controller.
 |module|Can contain the same as an extension but also modules and controllers which needs to be registered in the config of the application.
-|theme|A theme holds informations including blocks, layouts and cmslayouts.
+|theme|A theme holds informations including blocks, layouts and CMS layouts.

 ## Create basic extension with a block

-n this guide we will give you a very basic step by step instruction in **how to create an extension** with a block for the cms which will be distributed over the packagist package manager.
+n this guide we will give you a very basic step by step instruction in **how to create an extension** with a block for the CMS which will be distributed over the packagist package manager.

 You can use this skeleton for a new package: https://github.com/luyadev/luya-package-skeleton